 Born in 1839, Enoch Foster might well be the prototype for a Maine politician of his era.
-Graduated from Bates and Bowdoin, during the Civil War he enlisted in the 13th Regiment of the Maine Volunteer Infantry.
+Graduated from both Bates and Bowdoin colleges, during the Civil War he enlisted in the 13th Regiment of the Maine Volunteer Infantry.
 There he served under Brig.
 General Neal Dow.
 Dow would go on to become mayor of Portland and one of the state's staunch temperance advocates.
 But it wasn't alcohol that would prove Enoch Foster's undoing.

 When he returned from the war, Foster attended law school in New York state.
 He clerked and studied under Reuben Foster, his cousin, a lawyer in Waterville.
 While in Waterville in 1864 he met and married Adeline Owen Lowe.
 The marriage lasted eight years, and the couple settled in Bethel near Newry, Enoch's hometown.